dthonon/Client_API_VN/README.rst

 - Python modules from PyPI
 - Docker images from Docker Hub

-They are tested under Linux Ubuntu or Debian.
+They are tested under Linux Ubuntu (version TBD) or Debian 10.
 Other Linux distributions could work.
 Windows is not tested at all and will probably not work.